kddubey/cappr/docs/source/computational_performance.rst

 From an engineering standpoint, another weakness of CAPPr is that computational optimizations require the ability to control the cache and batch inputs.
-The model must implement the HuggingFace transformers interface—including accepting and returning ``past_key_values``.
+The model must implement the Hugging Face transformers interface—including accepting and returning ``past_key_values``.
 With sampling, caching is simpler, and batching isn't required.